 Because kidney stones have such a variety of causes, there are also many different risk factors:

 - Dehydration: Kidney stones are more likely to form if there is less water in the urine.
 Then the water isn't able to dissolve as many mineral salts.
-So not drinking enough fluids or sweating a lot could increase your risk of developing kidney stones.
+So not drinking enough fluids or sweating a lot can increase your risk of developing kidney stones.

 - Unusual anatomical structures in the kidney: Renal cysts or a horseshoe kidney can make kidney stones more likely.
 It is called a "horseshoe kidney" when the lower ends of both kidneys are attached.